karthik2804/karthikganeshram.in/src/blog/posts/tech/grid-cards/index.md

     - post
     - Tech
 ---
-I have always avoided of CSS grids and always prefered using flexboxes in places where grids would have been the better choice.
+I have always avoided CSS grids and preferred using flexboxes in places where grids would have been the better choice.
 I finally decided to overcome the fear and finally explore it.
-In this short post, We will implement a content card using CSS grid which can be used for displaying list of latest posts or suggest similar posts in eleventy blog.
-It should be staight forward to convert it to the other Static site generators.
+In this short post, we will implement a content card using CSS grid which can be used for displaying a list of latest posts or suggest similar posts in an eleventy blog.
+It should be straightforward to convert it to the other Static site generators.

 We will create a component in nunjucks that takes an input array of eleventy posts and creates a card listing.
 The component will also optionally take a value that decides if the component places the card in a single row with horizontal scrolling support or allows the listing to span multiple lines.

-We first creat the nunjucks template for the suggestion cards.
+We first create the nunjucks template for the suggestion cards.

 ###### suggestedPosts.njk